sosia-dev/sosia/docs/tutorial/usage.rst

     # 200 more sources omitted
      (21101212779, 'Technological Sustainability')]

 Property `search_sources` is a list of tuples storing source ID and source title.
-As before, you can override (or predefine) your own set of search_sources.
+You can override (or predefine) your own set of `search_sources`.
 This can be a list of tuples as well or a list of source IDs only.
 For example, you can set the search sources equal to the sources the scientist publishes in: `stefano.search_sources = stefano.sources`.
 Then only authors publishing in these sources will be considered for a match.

 Using `verbose=True` you receive additional information on this operation:

 .. code-block:: python

-    >>> stefano.define_search_sources(verbose=True)
+    >>> stefano.define_search_sources(verbose=True, mode="narrow")
-    Found 206 sources matching main field 1405 and source type(s) jr; cp
+    Found 206 sources of types jr, cp matching main field 1405 narrowly

 Defining the search group